ornkkk/ornkkk/README.md

 ## About Me

 - I'm a Research Scholar at Department of Computer Science and Engineering, Indian Institute of Technology, Madras, India.
-- Im currently working in the field of Algorithms and Complexity Theory.
+- Im currently working in the field of Algorithms, Complexity Theory, Knowledge Compilation and Circuit Theory.
 - My current interests are in the Design and Analysis of Algorithms, Networking, Fullstack Development, Machine Learning and Deep Learning.

 <br />